Biennale Danza 2021

 It is an “artist’s nude” that is progressively revealed to the eyes of the spectator in the work by the Basque Iratxe Ansa – an independent artist who studied with Cranko and worked with the companies of Forsythe, Kyliàn, Duato, Ek, Naharin, McGregor, Pite – and by the Italian Igor Bacovich, who trained at the Accademia di Danza in Rome and later at the Codarts in Rotterdam.
 Al desnudo is a dynamic workshop that begins with a classical duet then grows into a limpid process of deconstruction that reveals the pattern and mechanisms of creation as it comes into being.
 The original duo merges with the notes of the Violin Concerto no. 2 by Philip Glass and the music of Johan Wieslander and with the lights and images, a combination of live-streamed and pre-recorded material by Danilo Moroni.

-Radical is the battle cry of Room with a View, a joint work by (La)Horde and Rone.
+Radical is the battle cry of Room with a View, a joint work by Rone and (La)Horde.
 It is the cry of rage and suffering of a generation that rallies the power of the group against the sense of catastrophe, with its battles and conflicts, violence but also the vitality of rebellion.
-An irrepressible and adrenaline-filled performance with bodies flying, jolted by the pulsations of the sounds sculpted by DJ Rone, surrounded by a horde of ravers who survived the collapse of civilization.
+An irrepressible and adrenaline-filled performance with bodies flying, jolted by the pulsations of the sounds sculpted by composer and producer Rone, surrounded by a horde of ravers who survived the collapse of civilization.
 The focus is on a political vision of dance that gives prominence to the choreographic forms of popular rebellion – from raves to traditional dance to the Internet jumpstyles – nurtured by the thinking of Alain Damasio, the science fiction author, and his battle of the imaginary.

 With a dance that is informal in its themes and its modes, Oona Doherty, a new name in European dance and the Silver Lion recipient of this year’s Festival, will bring to Venice Hard to be Soft – A Belfast Prayer.
 She has made the unorthodox choice to portray the cross-section of a community, her childhood community in Belfast with its horizons limited by cultural, social and religious constraints.
 Doherty captures the daily-life dimension of the working classes, which are virtually absent from the dance stage, their violence and vulnerability, their quirks, stereotypes and vices, as well as their courage, strength and energy.